ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 ## Adding dictionary suggestions
 {: #adding-dictionary-suggestions}

-As you add entries to your dictionary, Knowledge Studio searches the documents in your workspace for similar dictionary entries that might be useful to you.
+As you add entries to your dictionary, {{site.data.keyword.knowledgestudioshort}} searches the documents in your workspace for similar dictionary entries that might be useful to you.
 The suggested entries are provided in the **Entry Suggestions** pane.

 ![Entry Suggestions pane](images/entry-suggestions-pane.png)